daliabalmus/AirCraftSimulation/README.md

 # AirCraftSimulation
- This is an aircraft simulation
+ This is a minimal aircraft simulation